 The 2018 Attack on DubSmash

 Unidentified attackers gained unlawful access to the databases of Dubsmash and other websites.
-They placed up to 162 Million users’ records for sale on the dark web, and these included passwords and emails of various user accounts.
+They placed up to 162 Million users’ records for sale on the dark web, including passwords and emails of various user accounts.

 Preventing Sensitive Data Exposure

-Exposure of sensitive data results in massive expenses for remediation, and an eventual loss of reputation for the affected organization.
-It is, therefore, important to enforce a strong, organization-wide culture toward preventing the exposure of sensitive data.
+Exposure to sensitive data results in massive remediation expenses and an eventual loss of reputation for the affected organization.
+It is, therefore, important to enforce a strong, organization-wide culture to prevent sensitive data exposure.